qianyu-dlut/MVANet/README.md

 ## To Do List
-- Release our camere-ready paper on arxiv (to do)
+- Release our camere-ready paper on arxiv (done)
-- Release our model code (to do)
+- Release our training code (to do)
 - Release our model checkpoints (to do)
 - Release our prediction maps (to do)